robwschlegel/heatwaveR/README.md

 #> 5       51       32 2003-09-08 2003-09-16 -1.560817 -2.116583  -49.94613
 ```

-The plots showing the marine cold spells look like this:
+The plots showing the cold-spells look like this:

 ``` r
 # this function needs to be updated as it currently only works when 't' is the column name for date